 In addition to family law, Hetty also advises on matters relating to art and cultural property issues, whether or not contentious.
 These have included disputes concerning attribution, provenance, title, illegally exported and excavated goods and the restitution of cultural property.

-In June 2015 she was reappointed as a member of the Treasure Valuation Committee which advises the Secretary of State on the fair market value of declared Treasure finds from England, Wales and Northern Ireland which museums wish to acquire – a position which she has held since November 2011.
+In June 2015 she was reappointed as a member of the Treasure Valuation Committee and has recently been selected as Deputy Chair.
+The committee advises the Secretary of State on the fair market value of declared Treasure finds from England, Wales and Northern Ireland which museums wish to acquire.
+Hetty is also a member of LAPADA, the Association of Art & Antiquities Dealers.

 Our representation on the Treasure Valuation Committee means that the team is able to bring a unique knowledge of the law and practice in these areas to bear on the advice which it offers owners of art and antiquities.

-Hetty is a Fellow of the Institute of Art and Law and lectures the ADR element of their Art Law diploma course.
+Hetty is a Fellow of the Institute of Art and Law and teaches aspects of their Art Law diploma course.
+She is also a guest lecturer at Queen Mary and CCLS teaching on the Art, Business and Law LLM.

 Hetty is ranked in the Art and Cultural Property Section of Chambers HNW 2016, with referrers commenting “I have extremely high regard for her.
 She wears her learning lightly.”